bekmansurov/gree-hvac-protocol/README.md

 Example: 03 32 00 35

-### 0х2F (incoming)
+### 0х2f, 0x31 (incoming)
 Description: Main incoming packet.
 Contains current AC information.
+The length may depends on various AC units but for current experience byte positions stay the same.

 Frequency: only as the answer to 0x2c which has been sent every by module.